KissmanCZ/FlightSimPCB-MCDU-for-FF-A320/README.md

 * custom.cfg file from this repository

 # How to install:
-1. Install your Flight Factor A320 (you can skip this step if you already done this)
+1. Install your Flight Factor A320 (you can skip this step if you already done this).
-2. Update your Flight Factor A320 to latest version (run X-Updater-Client from folder, where your A320 is installed - [Java](https://java.com/en/download/)
+2. Update your Flight Factor A320 to latest version.
-3. Install FF A320 Connector plugin
+3. Install FF A320 Connector plugin.
-5. Copy custom.cfg to installation folder of plugin
+5. Copy custom.cfg to installation folder of plugin.
 5. Now you can start your X-Plnae and map all of your MCDU keys to your FlightSim PCB MCDU!

-Notes: step 2 is not required, but recommended.
+**Notes:** step 2 is not required, but recommended.
+You can update your Flight Factor A320 if you run X-Updater-Client from folder, where your Flight Factor A320 is installed - [Java] required(https://java.com/en/download/).

 # TO-DO:
 1. Rename inputs to more "human readable format".